chanwit/f0x/README.md

 ### Rootless Flux

 Rootless Flux is a F0x implementation deployed as a StatefulSet along with a side-car K8s API server.
-This technique has been used to implement virtual K8s clusters in KCP and vcluster.
+This similar technique has been used recently in other virtual K8s cluster implementations, such as KCP and vcluster.
 But Rootless Flux's controlplane is optimized just to run Flux.

 #### Why Rootless Flux is important?